Who we are, who we were,

 probably share some things in common.

-- There is an excellent chance that you come from Scots living in Northern Ireland.
+- There is an excellent chance that you come from Scots who had lived in Northern Ireland before emigrating to North America.
 Many more Scottish immigrants departed from Ireland than

 - If your ancestors were typical Henderson